 Belief System - Text by M. Alan Kazlev Any personally held philosophy, religion, ideology, or worldview; a type of meme-complex, usually pertaining to a metaphysical or a-rational assumption of of how the universe works.
 Both secular religions, like atheism, Buddhism, and Platonic Materialism, and supernaturalist religions, like Christianity and Solarism, are examples of a belief-system.

-Beneficence - Text by Glen Finney The history of the Beneficence ethico-religious movement stretches as far back as 21st century Earth, and ever since has been a small but significant element in the history of early Terragen civilization.
+Beneficence - Text by Glen Finney The history of the Beneficence ethico-religious movement stretches as far back as 2nd century AT (21st century c.e.)
+Earth, and ever since has been a small but significant element in the history of early Terragen civilization.

 Bilatism - Text by Anders Sandberg Techno-religious style widespread in MPA 6900-7300, centred around extreme evolutionism and the vision of organic growth as the underlying dynamics of civilizations and gods.